ViniciusRiosYahagi/react-hooks-project/README.md

-In this project, I've created a simple website that explains some React hooks.
-This project serves as a demonstration of code created by me.
+This project is developed using react, I've created a simple website that explains some React hooks.